-I joined Travel Blog Success right at the onset of my creating my blog, before I had even fully settled on a name.
+I joined Travel Blog Success (now Superstar Blogging) right at the onset of my creating my blogging career before I had even fully settled on a name.
 This worked hugely to my benefit because the course is really great for beginners.
 At the time it was sort of the industry standard, but now there are literally hundreds of resources out there.
 I haven’t taken any beginner blogging courses since then, so I can’t recommend any, unfortunately!

 OK now you should FINALLY be able to start blogging.
 Here are some tips to get you going:

 - Get an About page up on your blog to showcase who you are.
 It’s the first place I go on other people’s blogs.

 - Think about your categories and menu items.
 How will you organise the information on your blog for readers to easily find what they need to?
 By destination, or type of travel?
 Check out other blog menus for inspiration.

 - Don’t get fixated on a “launch” date.
 It’s unlikely anyone will just stumble across your blog, so just start sharing it on your social media as soon as you feel comfortable to.
 Once you have it looking ho you like and maybe 3-5 posts I would just go for it.
 The sooner you get your name out there the better!

 - The more you write the better you’ll get (hopefully).
 So just keep going and you’ll find your own style.
 When I read some of my early posts I cringe, but it’s all part of the learning process (please don’t go hunting for them…)

 The readers won’t magically come to begin with, you need to put yourself and your blog out there.
 You can join lots of Facebook groups for support (I recommend Female Travel Bloggers for the ladies, sorry guys) and also groups where you can promote your blog.
 There are also conferences and meet ups all over the place which I’ll talk about later too.
 Welcome to a whole new world!

 Whew.
 If you got to the end of this then you can definitely get through setting up a travel blog!